Leighton Town F.C.: Promotion to Isthmian League

-Return to Spartan South Midlands League
+Spartan South Midlands League (2016–2023)

 Murray was replaced by former Ashford Town (Middlesex) manager Paul Burgess in June 2016, as the club prepared for their first season back in the Spartan South Midlands Football League Premier Division following their relegation.
 Burgess resigned in November and was replaced with Scott Reynolds as interim manager, with Adam Kirkup and Lee Halling being appointed as his assistants, and Sean Downey continuing in his role as general manager.
-In May 2018, after a 4th placed finish in the league, manager Scott Reynolds resigned before being appointed as Aylesbury manager shortly afterwards.
-On 16 May, former Hemel Hempstead Town manager Danny Nicholls was appointed as his successor.
+In May 2018, after a 4th-placed finish in the league, manager Scott Reynolds resigned before being appointed as Aylesbury manager shortly afterwards.
+The club reached the quarter-finals of the FA Vase that season but were defeated 1–0 at home by 1874 Northwich.

+On 16 May 2018, former Hemel Hempstead Town manager Danny Nicholls was appointed as manager.
 However, in October 2018, Nicholls resigned after just 12 league games due to a poor run of form, with Aylesbury manager Reynolds also resigning just two days later.
 Joe Sweeney and Paul Copson were appointed as joint managers to replace Nicholls shortly after.
+The club reached the quarter-finals of the FA Vase again in consecutive seasons, being defeated 4–3 by Corinthian in 2020 and 2–1 by Walsall Wood in 2021.

+Sweeney and Copson left the club in October 2021 and were replaced by Paul Bonham, but in March 2022, Bonham left the club by mutual consent, as he was unable to work whilst undergoing back surgery, and he was replaced as manager by Lee Bircham.
+The club were promoted back to the Southern League Division One Central in Bircham's first full season after finishing as champions of the 2022–23 Spartan South Midlands Premier Division.

+Return to Southern League (2023–present)

+Following promotion back to the Southern League, manager Bircham was appointed as manager of Bedford Town and the club appointed Gary Flinn, who had won the 2022–23 FA Vase with Newport Pagnell Town, as his replacement.

+Flinn was sacked as manager in September 2024, with Leighton winless in the league since March 2024, and Guy Kefford was appointed as interim manager.
+Former Tottenham Hotspur youth coach Paul Reed was appointed as his successor in November.